 Get Super Clear on Your Goals and Priorities

-So you’ve got to be doing things that make that happen—swirling around and wondering what you’re supposed to be doing and doing mundane tasks and not being intentional and focused on project work or things that will be income-producing.
-They’re all a time waster.
+So you’ve got to be doing things that make that happen—swirling around and wondering what you’re supposed to be doing, and doing mundane tasks and not being intentional and focused on project work or things that will be income-producing.
+They’re all a time-waster.
 So, how do you get super clear on your goals and priorities?

 Well, you, as the CEO, sit down.
 You have a business meeting with God.
 You look at where you’re trying to grow and get intentional about where you are today.